 Goro Miyazaki carries a surname that weighs more than a lead Totoro.
-As the son of master Hayao, he has chosen not to replicate him.
-His cinema explores social dramas and conflicts between generations, setting aside rampant fantasy to focus on a nostalgic and human realism.
+As the son of master Hayao, he has chosen not to copy him.
+His cinema explores social dramas and conflicts between generations, leaving aside overflowing fantasy to focus on a nostalgic and human realism.
 From From Up on Poppy Hill to Tales from Earthsea, he seeks a balance between family legacy and his own voice.

 The leap to CGI without losing the artisanal soul 🎨

 Goro does not shy away from technology.
 In Ronja, the Robber's Daughter, his series for Ghibli, he bet on 3D animation that many purists viewed with suspicion.
-But the result was not a simple technical experiment: he managed to make CGI preserve the warmth of traditional drawing, with textures reminiscent of watercolor.
+But the result was not a simple technical experiment: he managed to have the CGI preserve the warmth of traditional drawing, with textures reminiscent of watercolor.
 His approach is practical: using modern tools to solve narrative problems, not to show off.
-Thus, social drama and landscapes acquire a texture that neither pure 2D nor pure 3D could achieve on their own.
+Thus, social drama and landscapes acquire a texture that neither pure 2D nor pure 3D could achieve separately.

 The prodigal son who cooks without his father's recipe 🍳